pawandubey/refactoring-rails-notes/README.md

 ## Utilize the four-stage test pattern

-Unit tests (almost) without exception do four things: setup the fixture for the test, do something to the fixture, verify that the result of the exercise matches expectations, and clear up the setup at the end.
+Unit tests (almost) without exception do four things: setup the fixture for the test, do something to the fixture, verify that the result of the exercise matches expectations, and clear up any side-effects at the end.
 The four phases here are _setup, exercise, verify_ and __teardown_.
 By clearly identifying these four steps in each of our test cases, we can make tests both easier to understand and change.

 E.g.